 - Protect against hackers that would access video or audio of children or use the toy to communicate with children.

 When you’re shopping in a store for a toy, there is little to no information about this on the box.
 However, some products by Hasbro and Mattel do display the Entertainment Software Rating Boards privacy certification.But, until manufacturers prove they’ve taken all the steps needed, it may be wiser—and less risky—to bypass Internet-connected toys for now.

-For the thousands of books, videos, apps, and websites Amazon pre-approved for kids by age group, the company now offers Discussion Cards to provide parents with short summaries, sample questions, and ideas for family activities.
+Amazon now also offers Discussion Cards to provide parents with short summaries, sample questions, and ideas for family activities around the thousands of books, videos, apps, and websites Amazon has pre-approved for child users.
 I demo the FreeTime parent dashboard in this 3-minute video.

 DurableHuman.com founder Jenifer Joy Madden is a health journalist, digital media adjunct professor, and author of How To Be a Durable Human: Revive and Thrive in the Digital Age Through the Power of Self-Design.
 Her work has informed millions on news outlets including ABC News, The Washington Post, Readers Digest, Tech Republic, Thrive Global, and many others.